leejoonli/code-every-day/log.md

 ## Thoughts

 Finally made progress on the calculator app.
 Able to get basic calculator functionality but still needs a little more error checking.
 Will add more features later.
 The code challenge was very easy because the triangle in the rectangle/square is set based off the diagonals of the encompassing rectangle/square.
 All I needed to do was find the formula for the area of a triangle and then divide the height of the rectangle/square by 2 and plug it in to the formula.

+# Day 166 (8/15/2022)

+## C#

+Worked on the calculator app.

+## Thoughts

+Fixed a lot of bugs in the caluclator app.
+Added some functionality but now it's causing some bugs and not sure how to fix.
+Will continue to work on this application.